-The course aims to acquaint students with the issues of environment in which business has to operate.
+The course aims to acquaint students with the various aspects of business environment, particularly economic environment in which business has to operate.
 It also provides an understanding of the broader macroeconomic environment and its implications in the economy.
 It will enable the learners to relate the impact of environment on business in an integrative manner.
-The course aims to discuss the issues through written papers, presentations.